What is sensory integration therapy?

 Sensory integration therapy starts with an assessment of the child by an occupational therapist.
 The therapist then plans and conducts a program that includes activities to stimulate sensory responses from the child – in particular, responses to do with balance and physical movement.
 This might include things like swinging, bouncing or climbing.

-Sensory integration therapy is designed to be part of wider programs that also include communication, behavioural and educational therapies.
+Sensory integration therapy is designed to be part of wider programs that also include communication, behaviour and educational therapies.

 The cost of this therapy depends on the number of sessions the child has with an occupational therapist.